-Note that this method may return either the previously or newly selected page when called from the EVT_BOOKCTRL_PAGE_CHANGED handler depending on the platform and so wxBookCtrlEvent:getSelection/l should be used instead in this case.
+Note that this method may return either the previously or newly selected page when called from the ${\tt EVT_BOOKCTRL_PAGE_CHANGED}$ handler depending on the platform and so ${\tt wxBookCtrlEvent:getSelection/1}$ should be used instead in this case.

 '''

 changeSelection(This, Page) -> integer()

 Types:

 This = wxBookCtrlBase()

-'''

-'''

 Page = integer()

-'''

 Changes the selection to the given page, returning the previous selection.

 This function behaves as setSelection/2 but does not generate the page changing events.

-'''
+See overview_events_prog for more information.

 hitTest(This, Pt) -> Result

 Types:

 Result = {Res :: integer(), Flags :: integer()}

 This = wxBookCtrlBase()

 Pt = {X :: integer(), Y :: integer()}

-'''

 Returns the index of the tab at the specified position or wxNOT_FOUND if none.

 If flags parameter is non-NULL, the position of the point inside the tab is returned as well.

 Return: Returns the zero-based tab index or wxNOT_FOUND if there is no tab at the specified position.

-'''

 getPageText(This, NPage) -> unicode:charlist()

 Types:

 This = wxBookCtrlBase()

 NPage = integer()

 Returns the string for the given page.

-'''

-'''

 setPageText(This, Page, Text) -> boolean()

 Types:

 This = wxBookCtrlBase()

 Page = integer()

 Text = unicode:chardata()

+Sets the text for the given page.

 '''